Grouplove

-Grouplove (often typeset as GROUPLOVE) is an American alternative rock band that was formed in 2009 by Hannah Hooper (lead vocals, keyboards), Christian Zucconi (lead vocals, rhythm guitar), Sean Gadd (bass), Andrew Wessen (lead guitar, backing vocals), and Ryan Rabin (drums).
+Grouplove (often typeset as GROUPLOVE) is an American alternative rock band formed in 2009 by Christian Zucconi (lead vocals, rhythm guitar), Hannah Hooper (lead vocals, keyboards), Sean Gadd (bass), Andrew Wessen (lead guitar, backing vocals), and Ryan Rabin (drums).
+The latter produced the band's self-titled debut extended play (2010), which was originally released independently, but later re-released by Atlantic Records following the success of its single, "Colours".

-Rabin produced their debut EP, Grouplove, which was originally released independently, and was later re-released by Canvasback/Atlantic with a bonus track and their hit song, "Colours".
-They are also known for their single "Tongue Tied".
-Their debut album, Never Trust a Happy Song, was also produced by Rabin and was released worldwide on September 13, 2011.
-As of 2021, Grouplove has released five studio albums and two EPs.
+Grouplove is known for their 2011 single "Tongue Tied", which peaked within the top 50 of the Billboard Hot 100 and received quintuple platinum certification by the Recording Industry Association of America (RIAA).
+It preceded the release of their debut studio album, Never Trust a Happy Song (2011), which lukewarmly entered the Billboard 200.
+As of 2024, Grouplove has released six studio albums and two EPs.

 History

-Formation (2009–10)
+Formation (2009–2010)

 Grouplove formed out of a friendship among the five members of the band.
 Hooper met Zucconi on the Lower East Side of Manhattan after hearing music from his former band ALOKE.
 Despite having just met, Hooper invited Zucconi to an artist residency in Crete she was leaving for later that week.
 It was at the Ikarus artist commune in the village of Avdou where they met the rest of the band, Andrew Wessen, Ryan Rabin, and Sean Gadd.
 Rabin, an accomplished drummer and producer, grew up in Los Angeles with Wessen, a surfer and guitarist.
 Rabin comes from a musical family – his father is Trevor Rabin, former guitarist of Yes.
 Sean Gadd, a songwriter and guitarist from London, was also at the commune.
 The friendship between the members formed quickly, but the band did not form until a year later after Gadd, Zucconi and Hooper pooled their funds together and made a trip to Rabin's Los Angeles recording studio.
 They played their first show at El Cid in Los Angeles on May 10, 2010.
 Later that year, the band went on tour with Florence and the Machine on the west coast, and then the Joy Formidable on the east coast.
 By November, Nylon Magazine recognized Grouplove as one of the top ten in the "Best New Bands in 2010."

-Before signing with Canvasback/Atlantic Records the band licensed the song "Getaway Car" to HBO's "How to Make it In America".
+Before signing with Canvasback/Atlantic Records the band licensed the song "Getaway Car" to HBO's How to Make it In America.
 Canvasback re-released their self-titled EP, Grouplove, on January 25, 2011.
 In 2011, the band co-headlined a cross-country tour with Foster the People, and made appearances at Lollapalooza, Outside Lands, Reading and Leeds Festivals, and Glastonbury.